Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 grappled enemy
 Cost: 2 HP
 Damage: x2 (Physical)
 Special: This attack may only be used on a target you are currently Grappling.
-This attack is made with Double Boon 2.
+This attack is made with Boon 2.
 Description: Striking foes while you have the upper hand in a grappling match.
 This can be a suplex, a joint lock, slamming their head against the floor, or something similarly brutal that works only while the victim is controlled in a grapple.

 **Throw**